-Table 30: Effects of Running XIP in Different Protocols
+Table 28: Effects of Running XIP in Different Protocols

-Protocol Effect Extended I/O and Dual I/O In a device with a dedicated part number where RST# is enabled, a LOW pulse on that pin resets XIP and the device to the state it was in previous to the last power-up, as defined by the nonvolatile configuration register.
+Protocol Effect Notes Extended I/O, Dual I/O In a device with a dedicated part number where RST# is enabled, a LOW pulse on RST# resets XIP and the device to the state it was in previous to the last power-up, as defined by the nonvolatile configuration register.
 Dual I/O Values of DQ1 during the first dummy clock cycle are "Don't Care."
 Quad I/O Values of DQ[3:1] during the first dummy clock cycle are "Don't Care."
-In a device with a dedicated part number, it is only possible to reset memory when the device is deselected.
+In a device with a dedicated part number where RST# is enabled, a LOW pulse on RST# resets XIP and the device to the state it was in previous to the last power-up, as defined by the nonvolatile configuration register.
+1